weaponsforge/worldsbeyond/README.md

 All characters have pre-defined roles and paths, except for a certain Character.
 Or several Characters.

-> This is an experiment on constructing game classes, models and objects.
+> Experiment game testing the construction of game classes, models, objects and events on NodeJS.

 ### Requirements